project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

 In order to achieve this we need the capacity to:

-* Generate valid appwrapper yaml files based on user provided parameters
+* Generate valid AppWrapper yaml files based on user provided parameters
-* Get, list, watch, create, update, patch, and delete appwrapper custom resources on a kubernetes cluster
+* Get, list, watch, create, update, patch, and delete AppWrapper custom resources on a kubernetes cluster
 * Get, list, watch, create, update, patch, and delete RayCluster custom resources on a kubernetes cluster.
 * Expose a secure route to the  Ray Dashboard endpoint.
-* Define, submit, monitor and cancel Jobs submitted via Torchx.
+* Define, submit, monitor and cancel Jobs submitted via TorchX.
 TorchX jobs must support both Ray and MCAD-Kubernetes scheduler backends.
 * Provide means of authenticating to a Kubernetes cluster

 ![](/docs/images/sdk-diagram.png)